Download producer information

-The Gimonnet family has been growing vines since 1750, with Pierre Gimonnet, for whom the estate is named, starting in 1935 in Cuis.
+The Gimonnet family has been growing wine since 1750; Pierre Gimonnet, after whom the estate is named, began in Cuis in 1935.
 Today his grandsons Didier and Olivier are responsible for the winery.

-11 of the Gimmonet family's 28 hectares sit in Grand Cru sites in the towns of Cramant and Chouilly.
-They expanded another hectare in Oger in 2004.
-The remaining 16 hectares are primarily in Premier Cru sites in Cuis, with smaller sites in Vertus and Aÿ.
-Didier Gimonnet believes that the preservation of old vines is the key to the high quality of his wines.
-His vines average 35 years of age, with a large portion of the Grand Cru sites over 40 years.
-Two very old parcels can be found in Cramant (Fond du Bâteau, planted in 1911) and Buissons (planted in 1913).
+11 of the 28 hectares of vineyards owned by the Gimonnet family are in Grand Cru locations in Cramant and Chouilly, and another hectare in Oger was added in 2004.
+The remaining 16 hectares are mainly in Premier Cru locations in Cuis, smaller locations in Vertus and Aÿ.
+Didier Gimonnet believes that preserving old vines is the key to high wine quality.
+The average age of its vines is 35 years, in the Grand Cru sites a large part is over 40 years old, two very old plots can be found in Cramant (Fond du Bâteau, planted in 1911) and in Buissons (planted in 1913).

-Although Gimonnet has a high proportion of Grand Cru sites, he steadfastly refuses to create a cuvée just from these parcels.
-He prefers to create balanced wines focused on finesse and elegance, not ultra-concentration.
-Through its freshness and acidity, Cuis embodies the ideal counterpart to the depth and body of Cramant and Chouilly.
-Gimonnet combines those three towns in his Blanc de Blancs.
-Great caution is taken when adding wines from the new parcels in Oger and Vertus, so as not to overly deviate from the character of the cuvées.
+Although Gimonnet has a high proportion of Grand Cru sites, he always refused to make a cuvée only from these sites.
+He wants to avoid ultra-concentrated wines and instead create balanced wines with finesse and elegance.
+With its freshness and acidity, Cuis embodies the ideal counterpart to the depth and fullness of Cramant and Chouilly.
+Gimonnet combines these three places in its Blanc de Blancs.
+Wines from the new plots in Oger and Vertus are only added carefully so as not to change the character of the cuvées too much.

-Wines from Gimonnet are above all else pure and elegant, yet still highly individual and showing the classic character of the northern Côte des Blancs.
+The wines from Gimonnet are primarily pure, elegant and rich in finesse, they ripe incredibly well, at the same time very individual and show the classic character of the northern Côte des Blancs.

-Facts: Cuis, Côte des Blancs, R.M., 250,000 bottles/year, 28 ha., of those 11 in Grand Cru sites in Cramant und Chouilly, 1 in Oger, the remaining 16 hectares in Premier Cru sites in Cuis.
+Facts: R.M., Cuis, Côte des Blancs, 250,000 bottles / year, 28 ha., 11 of them in Grand Cru locations in Cramant and Chouilly, 1 in Oger, the remaining 16 hectares in Premier Cru locations in Cuis.